solana-labs/solana/docs/src/clusters.md

 - Testnet is where we stress test recent release features on a live cluster, particularly focused on network performance, stability and validator behavior.
-- [Tour de SOL](tour-de-sol.md) initiative runs on Testnet, where we encourage malicious behavior and attacks on the network to help us find and squash bugs or network vulnerabilities.
 - Testnet tokens are **not real**
 - Testnet may be subject to ledger resets.
 - Testnet includes a token faucet for airdrops for application testing